BMW X1 2025 review | Practical and pleasant to drive

 What is the BMW X1?

-This is the third generation of BMW’s family crossover.
-It sits on an all-new platform with rafts of new hi-tech features and a broad range of mild-hybrid and electric powertrains to choose from.
+The current BMW X1 is the third generation of this family crossover SUV.
+It sits on an advanced platform with plenty of high-tech features and a broad range of mild hybrid, plug-in hybrid and electric powertrains to choose from.

 However, while the BMW X1 is a small SUV in the context of BMW’s lineup, it’s not really that small anymore.
-With this generation, it’s grown to 4.5m long – up by 53mm in length and 22mm in wheelbase over the previous generation BMW X1.
-That doesn’t sound like much, but the result is that the X1 is now only 60mm shorter than a BMW X3.
-Basically, don’t go thinking that this is a compact ‘urban’ crossover simply because it’s the entry-level car in BMW’s SUV range; it’s actually slightly bigger than a Nissan Qashqai.
+With this generation, it has grown to 4.5 metres long – up by 53mm in length and 22mm in wheelbase compared to the previous generation model.
+Don’t go thinking this is a compact ‘urban’ crossover simply because it’s the entry-level car in BMW’s SUV range; the X1 is actually 75mm longer than a Nissan Qashqai.
+Saying that, the latest BMW X3 has also grown to maintain the gap over the X1.
+Indeed, all BMW SUVs are bigger than ever, with the flagship X7 measuring almost 5.2 metres long.

-The range-topping BMW iX1 is a pure-electric offering, which we’ll talk about in a separate review.
-There are also two petrol-electric plug-in hybrids; they offer a choice of power outputs, but both have official pure electric range of around 55 miles.
-Two diesels and two petrols – all mild-hybrid engines - make up the rest of the range.
-All have an automatic transmission as standard: there’s no manual gearbox option in the BMW X1 range.
+The X1 range-topping BMW iX1 is a fully electric vehicle, which we talk about in a separate review.
+In the core range, however, there are two petrol-electric plug-in hybrids.
+These offer a choice of power outputs, but both have an official EV range of around 55 miles.
+Two diesels and two petrols – all mild-hybrid engines – make up the rest of the range.
+All come with an automatic transmission as standard; there’s no manual gearbox option in the BMW X1 range.

-• The four-wheel drive X1 variants can tow up to 2000kg (an electronically retractable tow bar is optional) with a braked trailer, which is a fair towing capacity in this class.
-The sDrive18d manages a maximum 1800kg.
+• The four-wheel-drive X1 variants – called xDrive, as opposed to the front-wheel-drive sDrive derivatives – can tow up to 2000kg (an electronically retractable tow bar is optional) with a braked trailer, which is a fair towing capacity in this class.
+The sDrive18d manages a maximum of 1800kg.

-• The BMW X1 plug-in hybrids get a 14.2kWh usable battery capacity, and can charge at up to 7.4kW, which means that they’ll be fully charged in around 2.5 hours from a standard home wallbox.
-There is no rapid charging on the X1 plug-in hybrids, but its Type 2 socket will be compatible with just about every AC public charging point if you want to take advantage of the slow, ‘destination’ public charging stations that are often found in town centres, gym car parks and the like.
+• The BMW X1 plug-in hybrids get a 14.2kWh usable battery capacity, and can charge at up to 7.4kW.
+That means they can fully charge in around 2.5 hours from a standard home wallbox.
+There is no rapid charging on X1 plug-in hybrids, but their Type 2 socket will be compatible with just about every AC public charging point.
+This will help you take advantage of the slow-speed ‘destination’ public chargers that are often found in town centres, gym car parks and the like.

-• Standard white and black paint are the standard paint options, and there’s a really good palette of optional metallic paints including a bright copper and darker green that’s a refreshing change from the usual monochrome options.
+• White and black are the ‘free’ paint options.
+There’s also a really good palette of optional metallics, including a bright copper and darker green – both a refreshing change from the usual monochrome options.

-• If you want the best value: Stick with the BMW X1 sDrive 20i Sport, which is the cheapest BMW X1 but still promises to be good to drive and reasonably equipped.
-Add the Technology- and Comfort Packs if you can, as it’ll make the car more enjoyable to live with and will also improve resale values.
+• If you want the best value: Stick with the sDrive20i Sport, which is the cheapest BMW X1 but still manages to be good to drive and reasonably equipped.
+Add the options Technology and Comfort Packs if you can; they will make the car nicer to live with and also improve its resale value.

-• If you want the best company car: The plug-in hybrid BMW x1 xDrive 25e xLine is a great bet for company car users, as the long electric range and very low CO2 emissions keeps Benefit in Kind costs much lower than they would be on comparable non plug-in petrol or diesel rivals.
-Again, add the Technology- and Comfort Packs if you want the best ownership experience and resale values with the X1.
+• If you want the best company car: The plug-in hybrid BMW X1 xDrive25e xLine is a great bet for company car users.
+Its long electric range and very low CO2 emissions keep Benefit in Kind costs much lower than they would be on comparable non-plug-in petrol or diesel models.
+Again, add the optional Technology and Comfort Packs for the best ownership experience and resale values.

-• If you want the best high mileage commuter: The BMW X1 sDrive 18d will be really efficient on a long run, and is also fairly affordable to purchase by the standards of these premium family SUVs.
-However, if you’re a company car user, the plug-in hybrid BMW X1 xDrive 25e is a great option.
-It’ll cover the average UK commute on battery power alone, and it will also be efficient on longer runs, too.
-Go for xLine and add the Technology Plus Pack, as the head-up display and electric seat adjustment will be well worth it.
-The Driving Assistant Professional may well be worth it, too, given that the blind-spot assist and lane-keep assist can be useful safety aids on motorway journeys.
+• If you want the best high mileage commuter: The BMW X1 sDrive18d will be really efficient on a long run, and is also fairly affordable to purchase by the standards of premium family SUVs.
+However, if you’re a company car user, the plug-in hybrid BMW X1 xDrive25e is a great choice.
+It’ll cover the average UK commute on battery power alone, and will also be efficient on longer runs.
+Go for xLine spec and add the Technology Plus Pack, as the head-up display and electric seat adjustment will be worth it.
+The Driving Assistant Professional pack may well be worth having, too, as blind-spot assist and lane-keep assist are useful safety aids on motorway journeys.

-• If you want the sportiest one: The BMW X1 xDrive30e PHEV is the fastest model in the range, with a hot hatch-style 0-62mph time of 5.6sec.
-We haven’t driven it, but it does promise to deliver properly fizzy acceleration and is a no-brainer if you’re a company car user after big performance.
-Otherwise, do have a look at the xDrive23i, as this has a nice balance and response, the slightly OTT but fun ‘Boost’ mode, and a general sense of being a bit sporty while being much cheaper to buy than the PHEVs.
-As for trim, M Sport is worth it for the styling and adaptive dampers if you’re after a high-end BMW X1.
+• If you want the sportiest one: The BMW X1 xDrive30e PHEV is the fastest model in the range, with a hot-hatch-style 0-62mph time of 5.6 seconds.
+We haven’t driven it, but it does promise to deliver fizzy acceleration and is a no-brainer if you’re a company car user after good performance.
+Otherwise, have a look at the xDrive23i, as this offers a nice handling balance and engine response, a slightly OTT but fun ‘Boost’ mode, and a general sense of being a bit sporty while still cheaper to buy than the PHEVs.
+As for trim levels, M Sport is desirable for the styling enhancements and adaptive dampers if you want a high-end BMW X1.

 Vicky Parrott